wmfs/tymly-website/docs/guide/README.md

 ## Services

-::: tip You might want to skip this section...
+::: tip You might want to skip this section!
 Tymly Services are a hidden, internal mechanism designed to help [State Resources](#state-resources) scale better and be more performant.
 Understanding services is useful to gain a more rounded understanding of plugins (covered in a later section) but this section can be safely [skipped](#access-control) if you prefer.
 :::